hammerheim-game/hammerheim-rules/7-optional-rules.md

 shards, a player may choose to have one or more of their stones evaluated by an alchemist for useful magical properties.
-This is done during the trading phase of the post- battle sequence (consequently, this means if a stone is chosen to be evaluated and yields no special power, it cannot subsequently be sold until after the next battle).
+This is done during the trading phase of the post- battle sequence.
 Instead of searching for a rare item, a hero may take one shard of the warband’s wyrdstone to an alchemist.
 Numerous alchemists have flocked to Mordheim to study the stones, and they ply their trade from tents and wagons in the encampments around the city.
-Alchemists are known for their greed, however, and they do not provide their services for free; for each stone evaluated, the warband must pay 20 gold crowns.
-When the stone is evaluated, roll 2D6 on the chart opposite:
+Alchemists are known for their greed, however, and they do not provide their services for free; for each stone evaluated, the warband must pay 20 gold crowns and remove the stone from their stockpile as it is consumed in the process.
+When the stone is evaluated, roll 2D6 on the chart
+opposite:

 2 Spell Stone.
 Any model who carries this stone into battle may cast one randomly determined spell for the duration of